edwinb/Yaffle/CONTRIBUTING.md

 edwinb's next steps:

+* Index 'Value' by whether it has been 'expanded'
 * Continue TTImp elaborator
 * Unification details (which will come up during elaboration...):
   - Inlining things with linear quantities in the context